thedude0606/manusoptions/PROGRESS.md

 - Enhanced technical indicators store to include timeframe_data structure for Recommendations tab
 - Updated documentation to reflect all fixes and architectural changes
 - Pushed all changes to GitHub repository
+- Investigated options chain update issue and found that StreamingManager is implemented but not integrated with dashboard_app.py

 ## In Progress
-- Validating dashboard functionality and data accuracy
+- Integrating StreamingManager into dashboard_app.py for real-time options chain updates
+- Adding callbacks to handle streaming data updates in the UI
+- Adding status indicators for streaming connection in the options chain tab

 ## Known Issues/Challenges
+- Options chain is not updating in real-time because StreamingManager is not integrated with dashboard_app.py
 - Need to ensure the dashboard correctly displays all timeframes in a single table
 - Performance optimization for multi-timeframe calculations may be needed
 - Resolved: Options chain tab was failing due to incorrect API method name
 - Resolved: Options generations (Recommendations) tab was failing due to missing selected-symbol-store

 ## Next Steps
-1. Validate that the dashboard correctly displays all technical indicator timeframes
-2. Verify that the options chain tab now works correctly with the API method fix
-3. Verify that the options generations (Recommendations) tab now works correctly with the selected-symbol-store fix
+1. Integrate StreamingManager into dashboard_app.py
+2. Add callbacks to handle streaming data updates in the UI
+3. Add status indicators for streaming connection in the options chain tab
+4. Test real-time updates with various symbols
-4. Create tests to validate the changes
+5. Create tests to validate the changes
-5. Optimize performance for multi-timeframe calculations if needed
+6. Optimize performance for multi-timeframe calculations if needed
-6. Continue updating documentation to reflect the new functionality
+7. Continue updating documentation to reflect the new functionality